telerik/kendo-ui-core/docs/framework/excel/sheets.md

 ---
 title: Sheets
-page_title: Create multiple sheets in the Excel workbook
+page_title: Sheets | Kendo UI Excel Export
-description: This article shows how to create multiple sheets in an Excel workbook
+description: "Learn how to create multiple sheets when exporting a Kendo UI component to Excel."
+slug: sheets_excelexport_kendoui
 position: 6
 ---

 # Sheets

-To define multiple sheets in an Excel workbook use the [sheets](/api/javascript/ooxml/workbook#configuration-sheets) option.
+To create multiple sheets in an Excel workbook, use the [`sheets`](/api/javascript/ooxml/workbook#configuration-sheets) option, as demonstrated in the example below.
 Every item from that array represents a new sheet with its own rows and cells.

-#### Example - create multiple sheets
+###### Example

 ```html
 <script>